CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

  The Scan to Fax procedure allows you to send scanned documents directly by fax.
 For this, a fax number is specified during scanning.
 The generated document is then either sent via an integrated modem, or the scanner establishes a connection to a fax server via the LAN.
  When using scanners that have built-in fax or modem interfaces, special precautions must be taken to prevent unwanted communication links to external networks through these interfaces.
 Corresponding recommendations are described in the requirement SYS.4.1.M10 * Network separation when using multifunctional devices *.
  If possible, a central fax server should act as the interface between the scanner and the telephone network.
 In this case, in particular the measures recommendations listed in the NET.4.3 * Fax * module must be applied.
 If the components used support this, the communication links should be encrypted as much as possible to make it harder for attackers to listen to the transmitted information.
-Information on how to protect the transmission can also be found in the requirement SYS.4.1.M14 * Information protection for printers, copiers and multifunction devices *.
+Information on how to protect the transmission can also be found in the requirement SYS.4.1.M14 * Information protection for printers, copiers and multifunctional devices *.

 Scanners should also be protected against attacks from the network.
 The requirement SYS.4.1.M6 * Restricting access to printers, copiers and multifunction devices * should be taken into account.